Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we introduce \textsc{ProbFair}, a novel, probabilistically fair algorithm for constrained resource allocation.
 Our theoretical results prove that this policy is reward-maximizing, subject to the guaranteed satisfaction of both budget and tunable probabilistic fairness constraints.
 Our empirical results demonstrate that \textsc{ProbFair} preserves utility while providing fairness guarantees.
-Promising future directions include: (1) extending \textsc{ProbFair} to address larger state and/or action spaces; (2) relaxing the requirement for stationarity in the construction of $\pi_{PF}$; and (3) allowing for positive externalities with respect to receipt of the intervention when arms are embedded in a graph.
+Promising future directions include: (1) extending \textsc{ProbFair} to address larger state and/or action spaces; and (2) relaxing the requirement for stationarity in the construction of $\pi_{PF}$.